 Mark Hewitt (Wildlife Conservation Officer for the Yorkshire Dales National Park Authority) organised a training day in June 2013, teaching scything to members of the Conservation Group in Grinton Churchyard.

-The Grinton Conservation project has been running for over a year, and a wide range of local people have shown interest and been involved with different areas of work.
+The Grinton Conservation Project has been running since 2012, and a wide range of local people have been involved with different areas of work.

-A group went on a scything training day was held in the churchyard, funded by the Yorkshire Dales National Park, currently Grinton churchyard is managed by scything and regular mowing It is also supported by a group of local people who come to tidy round gravestones and cut weeds and brambles.
+A scything training day was held in the churchyard, funded by the Yorkshire Dales National Park, currently Grinton churchyard is managed by scything and regular mowing It is also supported by a group of local people who come to tidy round gravestones and cut weeds and brambles.
 Members of Low Row Church have also started to scythe their churchyard.

 A monthly record was kept of which plants are growing in which parts of the churchyard (except for when they were under snow!)

-Gordon Sergeant from Reeth kept a record of which birds are using the churchyard and where they are nesting.
-There is a poster in church with an impressive list of the species that he found.
+Gordon Sargent from Marske kept a record of which birds were using the churchyard and where they are nesting.
+The result was an impressive list of the species that he found.

-The Conservation Group has a grant from the YDNPA to start a bee keeping project, and one of the churchwardens is a keen beekeeper, so the plan is to have 3 hives up and running in the churchyard once the weather warms up.
-A winter meeting was held indoors, and we attempted to build beehives.
-(They were more complicated than we had thought!)
+The Conservation Group has a grant from the Yorkshire Dales Millenium Trust to start a bee keeping project, and one of the churchwardens is a keen beekeeper, so the plan is to have up 3 hives in the churchyard.

 Volunteers from the North Yorkshire Bat Group have started coming on a monthly basis to do a full count and record of bat activity.
-A Noctule bat (the biggest British bat) has been discovered feeding in and around the churchyard.
 There were two bat walks during the year, attended by people of all ages.

-Leilah Vyner from Dragon Willow (http://www.dragonwillow.co.uk/) came in December to teach a group how to weave willow wreaths for Christmas.
-We hope to have her back for a bigger project in the summer – watch this space!
+Leilah Vyner from Dragon Willow (<http://www.dragonwillow.co.uk) came in December to teach a group how to weave willow wreaths for Christmas.

-Jonathan Dawson (firstname.lastname@example.org) is putting together a database of the gravestones in Grinton churchyard, to record them before they weather too much to read, and to link with the Upper Dales family History Group.
-He would be glad to hear from anyone who would be willing to volunteer to help with this recording work.
-He will teach you what needs to be done.
+Jonathan Dawson from Grinton worked with volunteers to put together a database of the gravestones in Grinton churchyard, to record them before they weather too much to read, and to link with the Upper Dales Familyn History Group.

 There were regular Conservation Group updates in the Reeth Gazette and displays and photographs in the church for visitors to look at.
 We have had many positive comments in the church visitors' book about the work in the churchyard.

 The Conservation Group will continue to meet on the first Saturday of most months.
-The next meeting is Saturday 1 March at 10.30am.
-Information is on the church railings and a full programme of talks and activities is planned for 2014.
+Information is put on the church railings and a full programme of talks and activities is planned for 2014.
 You can download the programme here.